+The real growth of the Jewish population of the Danish West Indies occurred during the late eighteenth century as a result of the British attack on the Dutch West Indies island of St. Eustatius.
 During the American War of Independence, St. Eustatius was a major source of military supplies for the North American colonies.
 The flow of contraband to the Americans had been a long-standing source of friction between Holland and England.
 In late December 1780, Great Britain declared war on Holland and ordered Admiral Sir George Rodney to attack St. Eustatius (Goslinga 1985:197).
-On

-February 3, 1781 he arrived in Orangestad Harbor with an overwhelming force of 14 ships of the line, 3 frigates and some minor ships, as well as 3,000 soldiers.
-An officer was sent ashore to demand the surrender of the island within an hour (Paiewonsky 1983:7-8).
+On February 3, 1781 he arrived in Oranjestad Harbor with an overwhelming force of 14 ships of the line, 3 frigates and some minor ships, as well as 3,000 soldiers.
+An officer was sent ashore to demand the surrender of the island within an hour (Boxman 1983:7-8).

-The British invasion came as a complete surprise to the Dutch authorities and citizens of St. Eustatius since word of the English declaration of war had not as yet reached the Caribbean.
+The British invasion came as a complete surprise to the Dutch authorities and citizens of St. Eustatius since word of the English declaration of war had not reached the Caribbean.
 For the defense of the island, it had a garrison of 60 men and two Dutch men-of-war.
 There was a brief exchange of shots, but resistance was futile, and Commander Johannes deGraaff signed the act of surrender.